 But, Rubble is an enigma; an indoor cat typically doesn’t make it beyond 20 years in age.
 So there are admittedly some flaws in relating a cat year to a human year.
 For one, cats reach puberty in as little as 5 to 6 months after birth.
 Secondly, the oldest human in recorded history only made it to 122 years in age.

 So, while it’s fun to use tools such as Pet Pattern’s Cat Age Calculator, it is admittedly flawed.
-Go ahead and enter your cat’s age into the calculator and then read on for a few more scientific approaches.
+Go ahead and enter your feline’s age into the calculator and then read on for a few more scientific approaches.

 Estimate A Cat’s Age: What To Look For

-Veterinarians use a variety of methods to determine a cat’s age.
+Veterinarians use a variety of methods to determine a feline’s age.
 Pet Pattern has listed a few of these observational methods so you can have a rough idea if one so happens to show up on your doorstep one day.

 Baby Teeth (2 - 4 Weeks)